mehulagg/gitlab/doc/development/documentation/feature_flags.md

 - Say whether it's recommended for production use.
 - Document how to disable and enable it.
 - Add a warning to the user saying that the feature might be disabled.

-For example, for a feature initially deployed disabled by default, that became enabled by default, that is enabled on GitLab.com, and is ready for production
+- Say whether we intend to remove the feature flag.

-use:
+For example, for a feature initially deployed disabled by default, that became enabled by default, that is enabled on GitLab.com, is ready for production use, and whose feature flag is intended to be removed:

 ````markdown
 # Feature Name